toilville/spelWork/sandbox/draft.md

 ## Enterprise Trust Framework

 Trust is fundamental to effective organizational processes, serving as the invisible foundation upon which wishes can manifest.
-Within Spelwork, trust is defined and measured across multiple dimensions:
+Within SPELWork, trust is defined and measured across multiple dimensions:

 ### Core Trust Dimensions